thepirat000/Audit.NET/README.md

 }
 ```

 You can set a default data provider assigning the `DataProvider` property on the global `Configuration` object.
-See [Configuration section](#configuration) for more information.

 For example:
 ```c#
 Audit.Core.Configuration.DataProvider = new MyCustomDataProvider();
 ```